 Relocation of Minor Child – Test for the LaMusga Factors Weighed by California Courts

 Imagine this: your family law case is done.
-You have your judgment with child custody and visitation provisions that you may or may not particularly like; but you can still sigh in relief, because the custody battle is over and you can finally move on from this litigation nightmare.
+You have your child custody and visitation order that you may or may not particularly like; but you can still sigh in relief, because the custody battle is over and you can finally move on from this litigation nightmare.

 Just as you start to relax, regroup, and acclimate to your custodial timeshare with your child; a process server shows up at your door and hands you a packet of court documents.
-You hold up the packet and immediately recognize your family court case number on the front page just before you read words that will empty your savings account and thrust you back into the throws of litigation for the next year: Request for Order re Move Away.
+You hold up the packet and immediately recognize your family court case number on the front page just before you read words that will thrust you back into the throws of litigation for the next year: Request for Order re Move Away.

 Move-away requests based on the LaMusga factors, or requests to relocate with a minor child, can be highly emotional, contentious, and exhaustively litigated.
 This is no surprise considering both parents are facing the possibility of a substantially reduced physical presence in their child’s life.